zzhangjii/learning-library/workshops/jcs-devops/StudentGuide.md

 # Trial Account Student Guide

 ![](images/studentguide/Picture-Title.png)
-Update: February 7, 2018
+Update: December 7, 2017

 ## Overview of Tasks

-You will need to **complete the following Tasks** prior to attempting the Labs contained in this workshop
+You will need to **complete the following 3 Tasks** prior to attempting the Labs contained in this workshop

 - **Acquire an Oracle Cloud Trial Account**
+- **Configure Oracle Cloud Identity Information**
 - **Install the required open source tools locally on your computer (e.g. Eclipse)**

-# Acquire an Oracle Cloud Trial Account
+## Acquire an Oracle Cloud Trial Account

 ### **Step 1**: Getting your Trial Account

 - Click on this URL [cloud.oracle.com/tryit](http://cloud.oracle.com/tryit&intcmp=DeveloperInnovation-HOL-11NOV17), and complete all the required steps to get your free Oracle Cloud Trial Account.
-- You must wait to receive our account before continuing to the "**Create and Configure the MySQL Database**" Section.
+- You must wait to receive our account before continuing to the "**Configure Oracle Cloud Identity Information**" Section.

-# Create and Configure the MySQL Database

-During this Workshop you'll use a MySQL Database.
-The purpose of this workshop is to create microservices, one of which will access data from the database.
-In the following steps we'll show you how to create and seed the MySQL Database with sample data.
+## Configure Oracle Cloud Identity Information

 ## Login to your Oracle Cloud Account